mccoderpy/discord.py-message-components/docs/interaction.rst

       Edit the :class:`Message` the component is attached to, if the interaction is not deferred it will defer automatic.

       .. note::
-         If you have not yet defered or defered with type :class:`InteractionCallbackType.deferred_update_msg`, edit the message to which the component is attached, otherwise edit the callback message.
+         If you have not yet deferred or deferred with type :class:`InteractionCallbackType.deferred_update_msg`, edit the message to which the component is attached, otherwise edit the callback message.

       :param \**fields: The fields of the original message to replace.
 You could pass the same Parameters as using :meth:`discord.Message.edit`